 Why tackle cigarette butt litter?

 The National Litter Index shows that cigarette butts are consistently the most-littered item in NSW.
+It is estimated that each year 1.32 billion cigarette butts are littered in NSW.
 Cigarette butts are unsightly, toxic and harmful to the environment.
 They are easily carried in stormwater runoff through drainage systems and eventually to local streams, rivers, and waterways.
 Cigarette filters contain cellulose acetate, a form of plastic that does not readily biodegrade and can persist in the environment.

 Extensive research has been completed to understand smokers’ behaviour, attitudes, and knowledge towards cigarette butt disposal.
-This includes understanding the benefits of and barriers to breaking habits and adopting appropriate butt disposal actions.
+This includes understanding the barriers and incentives to breaking habits and adopting appropriate butt disposal actions.

-This research will help to guide interventions and strategies to influence smokers’ disposal behaviour, which will then be tested in a variety of site types and locations via several trials, to determine the most effective strategies to reduce cigarette butt litter.
+This research helped to guide the development of interventions and strategies to influence smokers’ disposal behaviour.
+These strategies,were later tested in a behaviour change trial, to determine the most effective strategies to reduce cigarette butt litter.